Anthropology from a Pragmatic Point of View: Analysis and scholarly treatment

 Scholars Victor L. Dowdell and Hans H. Rudnick have argued that Anthropology from a Pragmatic Point of View constitutes the best way for layperson readers to begin learning Kant's philosophy.

-Introduction to Kant's Anthropology (French: Introduction à l'Anthropologie), seminal intellectual figure Michel Foucault's analysis of Kant's book, served as Foucault's secondary thesis (alongside a translation of Kant's work itself plus Foucault's writing Folie et Déraison: Histoire de la folie à l'âge classique) in 1964.
+Introduction to Kant's Anthropology (French: Introduction à l'Anthropologie), Michel Foucault's analysis of Kant's book, served as Foucault's secondary thesis (alongside a translation of Kant's work itself plus Foucault's writing Folie et Déraison: Histoire de la folie à l'âge classique) in 1964.
+While Foucault fundamentally appreciated the depth and scope of Kant's arguments, he additionally elaborated a large number of specific points given Foucault's particularly strong views on transcendental thought.

 Foucault's work received an English translation and widespread publication in the 2000s.
 In his analysis, the French scholar evaluates the question of whether or not psychology has supplanted metaphysics in the evolution of reasoning.
 He specifically warns against this.
 Foucault additionally writes that Kant's understandings highlighted the fact that empirical knowledge about human nature has been intrinsically tied up with language.
 Thus, a person can be considered a citizen of the world insofar as he or she speaks.